 Although you should never take advantage of the unselfish Iranian hospitality, the truth is when you are around Iranians, it will be difficult to pay for anything!
 As I already mentioned, Iranians love having guests.
 They see us as blessings of God and open the doors of their homes with absolute trust.
 If you use Couchsurfing (highly recommended in Iran), the accommodation can be almost for free (although I repeat that you should not abuse of the Iranian hospitality, and it is always nice to give something in exchange).
 Traveling the country by bus is also dirt-cheap and the bus ticket even includes snacks and drinks.

 But it is looking forward to discovering and being discovered.
 Now is the perfect time to visit Iran at its best.
 In addition, from this year, you can get your visa on arrival at the airport in no more than 15 minutes.
-Iran is slowly opening itself to tourism, so try to visit this country as soon as possible, before it gets full with tourists and inevitably lose some of its charm.
+Iran is slowly opening itself to tourism, so try to visit this country as soon as possible, before it gets full of tourists and inevitably loses some of its charms.

 Iran is one of those countries that makes you love, teaches you, and even helps you.
 It will help you to be more open-minded, appreciate your freedom, and be aware of the prejudices of the West and the biased view that the media show us.
 Visiting Iran is a real lesson in humility that can inspire you to be a better person.
 For so many reasons Iran was an unforgettable trip that stuck with me more than I had expected.
 I will definitely visit Iran again.
 You should too.